 PHRR does not have authority to approve contracts or Memoranda of Understanding (MOU) or Agreement (MOA) pursuant to providing or sharing resources.
 If these are needed, standard avenues of initiation and execution are required.
 PHRR permission to conduct research does not guarantee subsequent approval of contracts, MOUs, or MOAs, and likewise approvals of contracts, MOUs, or MOAs do not guarantee subsequent PHRR approval.

-BCHD requires all research projects to have received a determination (either approval or exempt) from an institutional review board (IRB) that is affiliated with BCHD.
+BCHD requires all research projects to have received a determination (either approval or exemption) from an institutional review board (IRB) that is affiliated with BCHD.
 This determination must be made before submitting a PHRR application.

 Internal research projects that are initiated and conducted under the leadership of a BCHD staff member as part of their work at BCHD must receive an IRB determination.
 All other projects (including those by staff conducting research that is not part of their work at BCHD) must follow the PHRR process.